-Firstly and unfortunately, sex between males is still criminalised in Singapore under Section 377A of the Penal Code (although no one has been persecuted and charged under this archaic Colonial era law).
+Firstly and unfortunately, sex between males is still criminalised in Singapore under Section 377A of the Penal Code (although no one has been prosecuted and charged under this archaic Colonial-era law).
 But it’s more likely that troublesome landlords may rely on the vague definition of ‘improper nature’ to evict same-sex tenants.

 What you can do as a tenant is to negotiate to reword the clause.
-Try: The tenant undertakes not to use the premises for any persecutable offence.
+Try: The tenant undertakes not to use the premises for any prosecutable offence.

-Also, it’s easier for LGBTQ+ individual to rent entire units in Singapore (e.g. studio apartment or a three-room HDB flat) than a single room with common tenants or a stay-in-landlord.
+Also, it’s easier for LGBTQ+ individuals to rent entire units in Singapore (e.g. studio apartment or a three-room HDB flat) than a single room with common tenants or a stay-in landlord.
 This is because many landlords in Singapore still hold a conservative attitude towards LGBTQ+ singles and couples.
 It’s a mindset that, hopefully, will change sooner rather than later.